arees88/ML_Azure_P2_Operationalizing_ML/README.md

 - **Logging is enabled by running the provided logs.py script**

-    The logs.py script needs to be edited to set the deployment name to **model-deploy** and to add code to enable application insights as follows:
+    The **logs.py** script needs to be edited to set the deployment name to **model-deploy** and to add code to enable application insights:

     ```
     # Set with the deployment name
     name = "model-deploy"
     . . .
     # Enable application insightS
     service.update(enable_app_insights=True)
     ```

     ![alt text](screenshots/4.2_Script_edit_logs.py.png)

+    We run the script as follows:

     ![alt text](screenshots/4.2_Script_run_logs.py_1.png)